Leagues view : creating cross-sales

 Initial proto

-We organized a design team workshop.
-The workshop built on my leagues view design (second layout below).
+We combined ideas into a user flow, and made a prototype of it.
+The proto built on my leagues view concept (second layout below).

 The leagues view fit our customers’ world well.
 Because customers chose betting targets by sport league, test participants liked the leagues view concept, and found it intuitive.